Charlsgit/Car-Service-Prediction-ML-project/README.md

 * Deploy the model using Flask/Streamlit
 * Add more features (e.g., temperature, driving style)
-* Train using more ML algorithms for comparison
 * Convert to a REST API